dackst/nayuta/readme.md

 * long achievement names are cut off in the notification box when unlocking them, e.g. "armor of anhillat"
   * the above two *could* be solved by shortening them, but I'm not willing to butcher them further
 * characters that use idiosyncratic manners of speaking in Japanese probably still don't here
-  * E.g. Geo is supposed to [sound like an old man](https://legendofheroes.fandom.com/wiki/Lychnis_Gio) (characters even comment on it several times in-game), Eris is supposed to sound [domineering](https://legendofheroes.fandom.com/wiki/Song_Priestess_Elislette) or sarcastic.
+  * E.g. Geo is supposed to [sound like an old man](https://legendofheroes.fandom.com/wiki/Lychnis_Gio) (characters even comment on it several times in-game), Eris is supposed to sound [domineering](https://legendofheroes.fandom.com/wiki/Song_Priestess_Elislette) or something.
 Algol and Nemeas are definitely supposed to sound unique too
   * Noi has her own verbal tic with the way she ends sentences in Japanese that is lost
   * things like slang or shifts in politeness or tone are probably still not accurately conveyed
+* text speed isn't as synced to voices as it is in Japanese (text speed should still be modified to be faster than the voices, if anything)